-The U.S. Air Force and Operations Other Than War
+Preparing the U.S. Air Force for Military Operations Other Than War

 Reducing Current Stresses and Meeting Future Demand

 Although the Cold War is over, the U.S. military in general and the U.S. Air Force (USAF) in particular find themselves remarkably busy.
 From enforcing no-fly zones in Iraq to supporting peacekeeping efforts in Bosnia, the USAF is currently maintaining an unprecedented peacetime operations tempo.
 This optempo is stressing personnel and equipment, and is making it difficult for the USAF to be fully prepared for potential combat operations in major regional conflicts.

 A recent RAND study of USAF involvement in military operations other than war (MOOTW) delineates the challenges facing the USAF at this optempo level and offers new approaches aimed not only at minimizing existing problems but also at enhancing USAF MOOTW capabilities.
 The study begins by analyzing how MOOTW optempo is affecting training, readiness, and morale, and explores ways of minimizing the effects.
 The authors then discuss the central reasons for the growing importance of MOOTW in the post–Cold War environment and go on to describe additional MOOTW tasks likely to face the USAF in the future.
 The study concludes by proposing concepts of operation that would enhance USAF capabilities to perform the new tasks.